nikhilsarvaiye/DotnetStandardQueryBuilder/index.md

 # DotnetStandardQueryBuilder

-A Odata compliant Query Builder built using Dotnet Standard 2.0 for MongoDB, SQL, Azure Cosmos Db database
+A Odata compliant Query Builder built using Dotnet Standard 2.0 for MongoDB, SQL, Azure Cosmos Db, In Memory database

 ## Features